Account-based Marketing and account-based everything programs have been all the rage for the last few years.

-- How can we convey those at a glance?
+- How can we convey those benefits at a glance?

 - How to stop them from scrolling?

 To illustrate UserGems’ value proposition, our creative shows an example of the target account’s own customer who changed jobs to a new company.
-(FYI - This is our main product, tracking buyers' job movements).
-This way we show—instead of tell —them the benefits of targeting previous customers in a way specifically relevant to them.
+(FWIW - This is our main product - playbooks for automating pipeline generation through turning buyer job changes and relationship insights into qualified pipeline).
+This way, we show—instead of telling — them the benefits of targeting previous customers in a way specifically relevant to them.

-This depends on your tech stacks and the experience you want to create.
-Some examples include:
+Your touchpoints depend on your tech. stack and the experience you want to create.

-- Personalized sections in landing pages based on their company
+- Personalized sections in landing pages based on an ICP’s company

 - A chatbot that recognizes the account